Nintendo Switch Pro could be in your hands much sooner than you'd think

 Nintendo Switch Pro could release as soon as September and is tipped to be revealed before this year’s E3 event, which takes place on June 12 to June 15.

-Bloomberg said that sources familiar with the matter believe that Nintendo is ready to release its upgraded replacement for the four-year old Switch, and that it will likely be priced higher than the original, which cost $299 / £279 / AU$469.95.
-The current Switch will be phased out over time.
+Bloomberg said that sources familiar with Nintendo's new hardware believe that the company is ready to release its upgraded replacement for the four-year old Switch, and that it will likely be priced higher than the original, which cost $299 / £279 / AU$469.95.
+The current Nintendo Switch will be phased out over time.

-The new Nintendo Switch could be announced before E3 so that publishers can showcase Switch games that take advantage of the updated hardware, according to Bloomberg’s sources who said the plans have not been made public yet.
+The new Nintendo Switch could be announced before E3 so that publishers can showcase Switch games that take advantage of the updated hardware, according to Bloomberg’s sources.

-Eurogamer has now also corroborated on Bloomberg's report, confirming that its own sources believe the Nintendo Switch upgrade will be announced so that third-parties can freely announce projects before Nintendo's digital showcase.
+Eurogamer has now also corroborated Bloomberg's report, confirming that its own sources believe that the Nintendo Switch upgrade will be announced before E3 so that publishers can freely announce their titles.

 - Nintendo Switch vs Nintendo Switch Lite: is bigger really better?